This fact sheet is for information only. You should get professional advice about your personal situation.

 Main ideas

-• Buy Now Pay Later can easily lead to a debt trap.
+• Buy Now Pay Later (BNPL) can easily lead to a debt trap.
 Be very careful.

 • Most Buy Now Pay Later services have signed up to a code of practice, which does give you some protections.